 There are 24 beautiful state parks in our great state that begs to be visited.
 For this challenge, you'll visit as many state parks as you can between Jan 1, 2024 - Dec 15, 2024.
 You may complete this challenge independently or in conjunction with a club event (club members only, or guests of the club member).

-What do I get to participate: Everyone that registers for this challenge will receive a goodie bag and challenge badge.
+What do I get to participate: Everyone that registers for this challenge will receive a challenge badge and first 20 registrants will receive a goodie bag.

 Does it cost to participate: Every participant will pay $15.
 This will cover the cost of the badge, goodie bag and rewards at the end of the challenge.